 Copyright © Nucleus Medical Media, Inc.

-Thalassemia is caused by faults in specific genes.
-It is an inherited disorder.
-This means the affected person received the faulty genes from the parents.
-The severity of the thalassemia will depend on the number of faulty genes that a child inherits.
-There are 4 genes needed for hemoglobin, 2 from each parent.
-The number of genes that are faulty will determine the severity and subtype of thalassemia:
+Thalassemia is caused by problems in specific genes.
+The altered gene or genes are passed from the parents.
+There are 4 genes needed for changes in hemoglobin, 2 from each parent.
+The number of genes that are passed will decide how severe thalassemia is:

 Factors that increase your chance of thalassemia include: